NextCenturyCorporation/neon-dash/src/app/library/README.md

 }
 ```

-4. **Pair Filters** require that all records have values in two specific fields that satisfy corresponding operators (like "equals" or "not equals") on two corresponding values.
+**Pair Filters** require that all records have values in two specific fields that satisfy corresponding [operator](#filter-operators) (like "equals" or "not equals") on two corresponding values.
 By default, a record needs only to satisfy one of the two values; however, if the `pair-intersection` attribute on the Filter Component is true, a record must match BOTH of the values.

 Example: